Fungal-Informatics/funregulation/README.md

-FunRegulation: Gene regulatory networks (GRN) of Penicillium ucsensis 2HH and Penicillium oxalicum 114-2 inferred by a computational biology approach
+FunRegulation: Gene regulatory networks (GRN) of Penicillium sp. nov.
+2HH and Penicillium oxalicum 114-2 inferred by a computational biology approach

-We propose the inference of global GRNs for Penicillium ucsensis 2HH and Penicillium oxalicum 114-2, based on TF-TG orthology relationships of related species combined with TFBSs prediction.
+We propose the inference of global GRNs for Penicillium sp. nov.
+2HH and Penicillium oxalicum 114-2, based on TF-TG orthology relationships of related species combined with TFBSs prediction.
 First, global GRNs of related species (A. nidulans, N. crassa and S. cerevisiae) afford the mapping of orthologous interactions.
 Further, the TFBSs prediction provides accuracy to TF-TG relationships.

-Over-represented GO terms of Penicillium ucsensis Global Regulatory Network
+Over-represented GO terms of Penicillium sp. nov.
+Global Regulatory Network
 <img src="https://github.com/alexandrelenz/funregulation/blob/master/word-cloud.png">

 Schematic workflow of the network inference procedure steps